Relationships between the number of inputs and other complexity measures of Boolean functions: Open problems and future directions

 \section{Open problems and future directions}

 In addition to Conjecture \ref{s_conj}, we suggest some other questions left open by our work: \\

 \textbf{Asymptotically stronger bounds on $n(f)$ for monotone functions:} For monotone functions $f$, our work shows stronger bounds on $n(f)$ in terms of $\deg(f)$, $s(f)$ and $\DT(f)$ than are known for general functions.
-However, these bounds still fall short of the best construction.
-The best-known construction for each of the three measures above is due to Wegener \cite{Weg}, which we now briefly describe.
+However, these bounds still fall short of the best known construction.
+The best known construction for each of the three measures above is due to Wegener \cite{Weg}, which we now briefly describe.
 For each odd integer $k \geq 1$, we define the \emph{monotone address function}

 It isn't hard to show that for $f = \MAF_k$,

 We conjecture that this is the best possible for monotone functions. \\

 \textbf{Approximate junta size:} If $s(f) = s$, then is $f$ $\varepsilon$-close to a $O_{\varepsilon}(4^s)$ junta?
 Verbin, Servedio and Tan conjectured that for \emph{monotone} $f$ with $\DT(f) = d$, $f$ must be $\varepsilon$-close to a $\poly_{\varepsilon}(d)$ junta, which would imply the same for $s(f)$.
 However, Kane \cite{Kane} showed this was false, by constructing a (random) monotone function with $\DT(f) = d$ which is not $0.1$-close to any $\exp(\sqrt{d})$-junta.
 This is tight up to a constant in the exponent by Freidgut's theorem and the OS inequality ($\I[f] \leq \sqrt{\DT(f)}$ for monotone $f$, see \cite{OS}).
 Since $s(f) \leq \DT(f)$, Kane's construction is also a monotone function with $s(f) = s$ that is not $0.1$-close to any $\exp(\sqrt{s})$-junta. \\